valkey-io/valkey-doc/docs/manual/patterns/twitter-clone.md

 Authentication
 ---

 OK, we have more or less everything about the user except for authentication.
-We'll handle authentication in a simple but robust way: we don't want to use PHP sessions, as our system must be ready to be distributed among different web servers easily, so we'll keep the whole state in our Redis database.
+We'll handle authentication in a simple but robust way: we don't want to use PHP sessions, as our system must be ready to be distributed among different web servers easily, so we'll keep the whole state in our Valkey database.
 All we need is a random **unguessable** string to set as the cookie of an authenticated user, and a key that will contain the user ID of the client holding the string.

 We need two things in order to make this thing work in a robust way.
 First: the current authentication *secret* (the random unguessable string)